-Emerald Pink Moss Phlox will grow to be only 4 inches tall at maturity, with a spread of 18 inches.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 15 inches apart.
+Moss Phlox will grow to be only 4 inches tall at maturity, with a spread of 18 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 16 inches apart.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an evegreen perennial, this plant will typically keep its form and foliage year-round.

-This plant does best in full sun to partial shade.
+This plant should only be grown in full sunlight.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
-It is not particular as to soil type, but has a definite preference for alkaline soils.
+It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 Consider covering it with a thick layer of mulch in winter to protect it in exposed locations or colder microclimates.
-This is a selection of a native North American species.
-It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.
+This species is native to parts of North America.
+It can be propagated by division.